sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 *Performance is great, but not when at the cost of safety*

-This is Erlang's mantra. _It is better to be safe, and fair, than it is to be fast._ The world seems to be obsessed with performance.
+This is Erlang's mantra: _It is better to be safe, and fair, than it is to be fast._ The world seems to be obsessed with performance.
 Elixir performs well, And it does that in a fair and safe manner.